Pediatric Health Psychology Concentration

 - Weight Management/Bariatric Surgery

-Opportunities may also be available for specialized experience with at-risk populations within Child Maltreatment and Gender Affirming Care clinics.
+Opportunities may also be available for specialized experience with at-risk populations within the Child Maltreatment clinics.

 For more information about the Pediatric Health Psychology positions, please contact: